thejimmyg/express-sqlite-search/README.md

 npm run fix
 ```

-Use the API to index some documents using the same value in the `Authorizaton` header as is set in the `API_TOKEN` environment variable.
+Use the API to index some documents using the same value in the `Authorizaton` header as is set in the `SEARCH_AUTHORIZATION` environment variable.

 ```
 curl -H 'Authorization: 123' --request POST --header "Content-Type: application/json" --data '{"id":"/xyz","action":"put","pub":true,"html":"<title>Title</title><body><article>item one</article></body>"}' http://localhost:8000/index